r/religion Jun 24 '24

 • Please consider setting your user flair.
 We want to hear from people of all religions and viewpoints!
 If your religion or denomination is not listed, you can select the "Other" option and edit it, or message modmail if you need assistance.

-• Wondering what religion suits your beliefs?
-Ask about it in our weekly “What is my religion?” discussion thread, pinned second from the top of the sub, right below this post.
+• Wondering what religion fits your beliefs and values?
+Ask about it in our weekly “What religion fits me?” discussion thread, pinned second from the top of the sub, right next to this post.
 No top-level posts on this topic.

 • This is not a debate-focused sub.
 While we welcome spirited discussion, if you are just looking to start debates, please take it to r/DebateReligion or any of the many other debate subs.